 Domtsang Ney is one of the many sacred pilgrimage sites blessed by Guru Rinpoche on his third visit to Bhutan in 876 A.D.

-I’m here only to narrate the sources I heard (which may not be written anywhere) from people around me.
-One such is, Guru Rimpoche, who came riding a bear, meditated in, and blessed the cave.
+There are many anecdotes describing why the Ney is called Domtsang.
+You must get the background history right yourself.
+According to one oral history, Guru Rimpoche is said to have come riding a bear, meditated in, and blessed the cave.
 Thus, the Ney is called Domtsang, meaning “Bear’s Den”.
-Another story believes that Guru Padmasambhava subdued the Beast Bear that resided in the cave and terrorized the locales.
+Another story believes that Guru Padmasambhava subdued the Beast Bear that resided in the cave and terrorized the locals.

 Description of Domtsang Ney

-The pious pilgrimage starts as one walks upward for 15-20 minutes through the narrow path shadowed by the thick flora Bhutan boasts of.
+The pious pilgrimage starts as one walks upward for 15-20 minutes through the narrow path, shadowed by the thick flora that Bhutan boasts of.
 Climbing up a while, you can find an imprint of a tortoise and a vulture.

 As one climbs further up through a zigzag path, before one reaches the main cave, one can see the footprint (Zhabjay) left by Guru Rinpoche for the benefit of all sentient beings.